aremmiw/imgcomp/README.md

 # imgcomp
-Lightweight program for image perpetual hashing using aHash/dHash/pHash.
+Lightweight program for image perceptual hashing using aHash/dHash/pHash.
 The hashes are unsigned 64-bit integers.

 The main use of this program is to find images that are similar to one another,